zenml-io/zenml/examples/aws_orchestrated/README.md

 The second step is to create a database on RDS which will serve as your metadata store.

 Once you created the database, you need to configure the corresponding security group.
 In more detail, you need to add a new inbound rule which will allow you to connect to your metadata store.
+In order to achieve this:

+1. Go to your `Databases` page on your RDS and select the database with the right identifier
+2. Under `Connectivity and Security` you will see the security group of your database, select it
+3. Once you are on the `Security Groups` page, your security group will be selected, on the bottom go to `Inbound Rules`
+4. Go to `Edit Inbound Rules` and click on `Add Rule`
+5. Choose the `Type` as `MYSQL/Aurora` and the `Source Type` as `Anywhere` and click on `Save rules`.

 ### Create a IAM role for your instance